princy-braincuber/cicdtest/README.md

-# On this project, We Dockerize a React app.
-Then push it to AWS Container Registry and we will Host it to AWS Fargate

-## Available Scripts

-Make sure that you have the latest version of the AWS CLI and Docker installed.
-I used AWS cli 2

-## Use the AWS CLI:
-aws ecr get-login-password --region us-east-1 | docker login --username AWS --password-stdin xxxxxxxxxx.dkr.ecr.us-east-1.amazonaws.com

-Note: If you receive an error using the AWS CLI, make sure that you have the latest version of the AWS CLI and Docker installed.
-Build your Docker image using the following command.
-For information on building a Docker file from scratch see the instructions here .
-You can skip this step if your image is already built: docker build -t myapp .

-After the build completes, tag your image so you can push the image to this repository: docker tag myapp:latest xxxxxxxxxx.dkr.ecr.us-east-1.amazonaws.com/myapp:latest

-Run the following command to push this image to your newly created AWS repository: docker push xxxxxxxxx.dkr.ecr.us-east-1.amazonaws.com/myapp:latest

 ### `npm start`

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

-### `npm test`

-Launches the test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ### `npm run build`